Rob1Ham/miniscript-templates/mint-009.md

 | Scenario 7        | ✅    |      | ✅                                  |
 | Scenario 8        |      | ✅    | ✅                                  |

-**Explanation**: After the recovery timelock expires (e.g., contract expiration date, emergency recovery period), either recovery key can independently spend the bitcoin.
-This provides ultimate protection against key loss while maintaining the dual-agent authorization requirement during the active custody period.
+**Explanation**: After the recovery timelock expires, the Principal can use either Recovery Key to spend without either Agent.
+The normal dual-agent path remains available, but dual-agent authorization is no longer required because the sovereign recovery path is also available.

 ---
 # Example Miniscript Output Descriptor

-For this example, the `recovery_epoch_timestamp` is: 1727740800 (October 1, 2025, midnight UTC)
+For this example, the `recovery_epoch_timestamp` is: 1727740800 (October 1, 2024, midnight UTC)

 - MINT-009 Output Descriptor:
 <code>wsh(andor(multi(1,$PAK_1$,$PAK_2$),multi(2,$SAK_1$,$SAK_2$,$SAK_3$),and_v(v:multi(1,$RK_1$,$RK_2$),after(`recovery_epoch_timestamp`))))</code>